 This song is an invitation for listeners everywhere to do one thing and one thing only and that's to boogie down to the compelling percussion beats, Wande Coal's unrestrained singing, the calls of 'Huncho give them' and Peruzzi's energetic crooning.
 All of these elements are deployed so well that it would indeed prove a rough task not to move to Available.

-What are your favourite songs from Peruzzi's Rum & Boogie?
-If you were to make a shot with 5 of those favourites, what songs would go into the shot glass?
+What are your favorite songs from Peruzzi's Rum & Boogie?
+If you were to make a shot with 5 of those favorites, what songs would go into the shot glass?
 Spill your shot ingredients and let's take a swig of it in the comments section.

 You can also get updates as they drop via Twitter and Facebook